Deathwaltzzz/ProyectoAR/README.md

 Click and drag on desktop.
 Open it on a smartphone and use the device motion sensors.
 Or [plug in a VR headset](https://webvr.rocks)!

-Visit the website at (Not built yet)
+Visit the website at [http://](not built yet)

+In order to make the kirby set into the phone for the ar experience you need to download and place in the camera the [pattern-mlEiCHLw.png](image) and kirby will be there!